sarath-fsd/nodejs-express-typescript-aws-lamdba-sqs/README.md

 ## Description

-Nodejs Express app to receive message (mail details) from AWS SQS and trigger an email using sendgrid and update the status in another AWS SQS queue as a message
+Nodejs Express app to receive message (mail details) from AWS SQS and trigger an email using sendgrid and update the status in another AWS SQS queue as a message.

+(Express is being used if you would like to run this app as Rest API.)

 ## Major Technologies